HicrestLaboratory/SPARTA/README.md

 The repository contains code for compressing sparse matrices into dense block data-structure.
 This allow to manipulate (e.g. multiplicate) these matrices by esploiting on AI-specific architecture (e.g., Nvidia tensor core).

-Sparse matrices are efficiently stored in SparMat objects, which follow the Compressed Sparse Row (CSR) format. block-sparse matrices are strored in VBSparMat object which implement Variable Block Compressed Sparse Row.
+Sparse matrices are efficiently stored in SparMat objects, which follow the Compressed Sparse Row (CSR) format.
+Variable Block Compressed Sparse Row is used to store block-sparse matrices.

 Currently, the code requires Intel MKL library.
 Remember to configure the link command through [Intel MKL Link Line Advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/)